Winkler-Jonas/linux-device-driver/docs/source/setup.rst

 - ``dtparam=spi=on`` to enable device tree support for SPI-Drivers.
 - ``dtoverlay=rainbow-hat`` to boot the device with the overlay.

+The device now must be restarted, because Raspberry does not allow to load device trees while running.
+Once restarted, reconnect using SSH.

 Installation
 ************